Safe sleep

 • pictures or wall hangings.

-Make sure wahakura, Pēpi Pod®, bassinets and cots are away from:
+Make sure wahakura, Pēpi Pod®, bassinets, cots and children's beds are away from:

 • power points